-Subrogation means that if another person causes you or your Covered Dependent(s) to have a Sickness or Injury and the Plan pays benefits relating to the Sickness or Injury, then the Plan has the right to recover the amount of benefits it has paid from that other person or, if the person (or the person's insurance company) has paid you or your Covered Dependent(s).
+Subrogation means that if another person causes you or your Covered Dependent(s) to have a Sickness or Injury and the Plan pays benefits relating to the Sickness or Injury, then the Plan has the right to recover the amount of benefits it has paid from that other person or, if the person (or the person's insurance company) has paid you or your Covered Dependent, from you or your Covered Dependent(s).
 The Plan's right to recover for benefits it has paid in this situation is called its "right of subrogation."